Goodman, Wisconsin: History

 The origins of Goodman date to the late 1800s, when it was created as a logging community for the Sawyer-Goodman Lumber Company by the Goodman brothers: James B. Goodman (1841–1907), Robert F. Goodman (1844–1924), and William O. Goodman (1848–1936).
 The settlement was initially named Dunbar in 1899, and the name was changed to Goodman in 1915.

 Robert F. Goodman's son Robert B. Goodman (1871–1957) is thought to be one of the first loggers in the country to utilize selective cutting practices.
 During a 62-year period, starting in 1927, the Goodman Lumber Company removed 417 million board feet of timber.
 Today, due to the use of selective cutting the volume of timber available is of similar volume as there was in 1927.
-In the town center there is the Goodman Club House, which contains a ballroom, theater, and restaurant.
-This Club House was once known to draw well known performers.
+The town center contains the Goodman Club House, which had a ballroom, theater, and restaurant.
+This Club House was once known to draw well-known performers, and it's recently reopened under new ownership.

 100th anniversary

 Goodman celebrated its 100th anniversary on August 8–9, 2008.
-It is estimate that over 4,000 people attended.
+It's estimated that over 4,000 people attended.
 Events included a play commemorating the founding of Goodman as company town, a lumberjack breakfast, a lumberjack exhibition, saw playing, a parade, and a fireworks display.